getsentry/craft/README.md

 **Commit Log Patterns**

-In addition to GitHub labels, you can match commits to categories using `commit_log_patterns`.
+In addition to GitHub labels, you can match commits to categories using `commit_patterns`.
 This is an array of JavaScript regex strings that are matched against the PR title (or commit message if no PR exists).
 Labels always take precedence over patterns.